quaderno/quaderno.js/README.md

-#QuadernoStripe.js
+#Quaderno.js

-A general purpose library to create Stripe subscriptions, automating the taxes calculation and the Quaderno integration.
+A general purpose library to create Stripe subscriptions, calculate taxes on the fly, and send beautiful invoices.

-##Installing the QuadernoStripe.js library
+##Installing the Quaderno.js library

-This tutorial helps you to integrate Quaderno with Stripe in order to create subscriptions with taxes (if needed).
+This tutorial helps you to integrate Quaderno.js in your app in order to create subscriptions with taxes (if needed).

 At a high level, here's what you'll accomplish in this tutorial: